Unlock Adventure for All: A Guide to Accessibility Tourism Standards

 Diagram

 Several international organizations play a vital role in setting and promoting accessibility tourism standards.
 The International Organization for Standardization (ISO) develops standards, such as ISO 21902, to provide guidelines and best practices for accessible tourism.
+ISO 21902 specifically addresses accessible tourism, offering requirements and recommendations for tourism products and services to be accessible to all users.

 UN Tourism actively promotes accessibility and universal design through various initiatives and publications.
 They offer recommendations for key players in the tourism sector to enhance accessibility, such as the "UN Tourism Recommendations on Accessible Tourism for All".